mbannour/zio-mongoDB/README.md

 zio-mongo allows you to query a stream of document with using ZMongoSource:

-Here an example of using  mongoDb with ZIO streams:
+Here an example of using  mongoDB with ZIO streams:

 ```scala
 import com.mongodb.reactivestreams.client.MongoClients